andrebask/thesis/06 - intro.md

 	Predicate<String> p = (String s) -> { s == null };
 ```

-With the addition of Lambda expressions to arrays operations, Java introduced a key concept into the language of internal iteration.
+With the addition of Lambda expressions to arrays operations, Java introduced a key concept into the language of *internal iteration*.
 Using that paradigm, the actual iteration over a collection on which a Lambda function is applied is now carried out by the core library itself [@WhyLambda2013].
 An relevant possibility opened by this design pattern is to enable operations carried out on long arrays (such as sorting, filtering and mapping) to be carried out in parallel by the framework.
 For example:

 ```java
 	List<Integer> numbers = Arrays.asList(1, 2, 3, 4, 5, 6);